 - 1. When to Report.
 Students are advised to report allegations of sexual misconduct or sexual assault immediately or as soon as possible. - 2.
 Where to Report.
 To ensure the most prompt response, reports should be given to the Dean of Students Affairs.
 Any other employee who receives such a report shall immediately share the report with the Dean of Student Affairs. - 3.
 What to Report.
 A complaint may be made orally or in writing, and should be as specific as possible.
 A report should disclose the identity of the person(s) alleged to have engaged in the sexual misconduct or sexual assault, and the location(s), date(s) and description of the alleged acts.
-A College cannot take complaints "off the record."
-Once a College receives such information, it has a duty to investigate and possibly take action even if, at the time of the complaint, the Complainant does not want the College to do either.
-Unless the Complainant signs a written statement specifying withdrawal of the complaint, the Complainant may not be deemed to have withdrawn her or his complaint.

-4. False Reports.
+The College has the obligation to offer supportive measures, provide written information on counseling, mental health, health, legal aid, victim advocacy, visa and immigration, and student financial aid resources.
+Only when there is a written report does that initiate the process that could lead to an investigation and a live hearing with decision maker. - 4.
+False Reports.
 It is a violation of the Code for any student to intentionally file a report of any kind with a College official when the student knows that such report, by fabrication or material embellishment, is false.